hakavlad/tird/README.md

 ## Feedback

-Test reports are welcome.
 Feel free to post any questions, feedback or criticisms to the [Discussions](https://github.com/hakavlad/tird/discussions).

 ## License